ska-telescope/ska-ser-infra-machinery/environments/stfc-techops/README.md

 ## STFC TechOps Environment

-To setup access to the STFC TechOps inventory, please do:
+To setup access to the STFC TechOps inventory, please make sure:

 ### STFC TechOps Instances
-* You have **ska-techops.pem** SSH key in one of the following paths:

-  * \<ska-ser-infra-machinery path\>/resources/keys/ska-techops.pem
-  * ~/.ssh/ska-techops.pem

-### STFC TechOps Legacy Instances
-* You are connected to the STFC TechOps VPN
+* You are connected to the STFC TechOps VPN (required to access legacy instances)
 * You have **ska-techops.pem** SSH key in one of the following paths:

   * \<ska-ser-infra-machinery path\>/resources/keys/ska-techops.pem